 Citizens from eligible countries are required to apply for an eVisa for Saudi Arabia.
 Citizens from Bahrain, Kuwait, Oman, and the United Arab Emirates are visa-exempt and can travel to Saudi Arabia without a visa.

-Types of Visitor visas for Saudi Arabia
+Types of Visitor Visas for Saudi Arabia

-1. Hajj Visa
+1. Hajj Visa for Muslim Pilgrims

 The Hajj Visa is available for Muslim travelers who wish to make a religious pilgrimage to Mecca which takes place during the last month of the Muslim calendar (August to September).

-2. Tourist eVisa for Saudi
+2. Tourist eVisa for Saudi Arabia

-Travel documentation for Saudi Arabia
+Travel Documentation for Saudi Arabia

 After the application for the Saudi Arabia Visitor Visa has been completed and approved, it will be sent to the traveler by email.
-Travelers can present a copy of the Saudi eVisa, along with their passport, to the Saudi border authorities on arrival.

-Travelers can present a copy of the Saudi eVisa on arrival in Saudi Arabia, along with their passport, to the Saudi border authorities.
+Tourists then just need to present a copy of the Saudi eVisa on arrival in Saudi Arabia, along with their passport, to the Saudi border authorities.